 10. Razer Thresher Dolby 7.1 Surround Sound

-The Thresher isn't the most customizable wireless headset in its price range, but it is one of the best PC and PS4 headphones offering impeccable comfort.
+The Thresher isn't the most customizable wireless headset in its price range, but it is one of the best PC and PS4 headsets offering impeccable comfort.
 It also offers quality sound performance and enough versatility to make it a sensible buy for all but the most dedicated gamers.

 The memory foam ear cups and springs find that nice balance between fully covering your ears without suffocating the upper half of your face, while the 2.4 GHz RF and 50 mm drivers deliver consistent sound quality without any noticeable lag.
 The unidirectional microphone works at its best when needed and comfortably slides out of place when it's not.